By Tim Lambert

 Sirimavo Bandaranaike, Prime Minister of Sri Lanka

 She was the first female prime minister in the world.
-She was prime minister of Sri Lanka 1964-1965.
+She became prime minister of Sri Lanka in 1960.

 Indira Gandhia, Prime Minister of India